auth0/docs/articles/quickstart/backend/aspnet-core-webapi/00-getting-started.md

 ---
 title: Getting Started
 name: Introduction to the Quickstart, and configuring environment
-description: This Quickstart will guide you through the various tasks related to using Auth0-issued JSON Web Tokens to secure your ASP.NET Core Web API.
+description: This Quickstart will guide you through the various tasks related to using Auth0-issued access tokens to secure your ASP.NET Core Web API.
 budicon: 715
 ---